 User Interface and Control Features

 Adjustable paper guides accommodate different document sizes without manual repositioning.
 Spring-loaded guides automatically center documents, ensuring consistent staple placement.
-This feature becomes essential when processing mixed document sizes.
+This feature becomes essential when processing mixed document sizes in environments using organized filing systems.

 Comparing Electric Stapler Performance Metrics